As Grizzlies Come Back, Frustration Builds Over Continued Protections

 Grizzly bears used to live from Alaska to central Mexico, ranging from the Pacific Coast to Missouri.
 Today, they only inhabit 2 percent of that historic range, living in isolated pockets.

 The lack of connectivity between populations was a main reason the federal judge restored endangered species protections for the bears late last year.
-Isolated populations don't have much genetic diversity and there are concerns that a hunt of the animal would prevent
+Isolated populations don't have much genetic diversity and there are concerns that a hunt of the animal would prevent them from linking together.

 Wildlife officials believe those connections will happen naturally, over time.
 Grizzly bears are venturing further afield, they point out, entering places they haven't been for generations.